Key takeaways

 1. A clear picture of who you’re actually serving

 This starts with genuine insight work.
-Not just demographics — behavioural and emotional drivers too.
-Customer persona development goes beyond “35–55, business owner” to uncover what your customers actually worry about, what they value, and what they need to feel safe enough to say yes.
+Not just demographics but behavioural and emotional drivers too.
+Customer persona development goes beyond “35-55, business owner” to uncover what your customers actually worry about, what they value, and what they need to feel safe enough to say yes.
 When you know that, your messaging, your sales process, and your service design all sharpen at once.

 2. A mapped journey that shows the truth, not the ideal